SepidSystem/OrganicUI/front-end/lexicon.md

 ### **domain (or application)**
 - handle easier works
+- focus on enjoyable-code,productivity,clean-code,code-conversion
 - specify application entities(DTO) by `interface`
+- avoid using any(directly) , specify type in local-variables,parameter
 - define modules by `reinvent`
 - consist code for domain modules by template
 - follow Functional Programming(70%) & OOP(30%) for developing paradigm